The Battle Cats: Battle Cats Rangers

 Battle Cats Rangers, an idle/clicker game published by MEMORY Inc and developed with YD Online Corp, was released for Android and iOS devices on 27 April 2017.
 In Battle Cats Rangers, players tap the screen as quickly as possible to attack incoming enemies and bosses that swarm their team of Cats.
 Two weeks prior to release, a pre-registration campaign was announced which encouraged users to sign up for in-game currency.
 By using coins and cat food, the in-game currency, players can level up their Cats to deal more damage and progress through the game.
 Over time, players can add more Cats to their team and encounter stronger enemies they have to defeat.
 After two years, the game shut down its online servers on 29 March 2019 and could no longer be played.

 Go!
 Go!
 Pogo Cat

 Five years after the release of The Battle Cats, PONOS Corp released Go!
 Go!
 Pogo Cat, a simple infinite platformer similar to Flappy Bird.
 The player directs a Cat riding a pogo stick to gain as much distance as possible, collecting items like gems.
 Players that have The Battle Cats downloaded can complete certain missions in-game for rewards redeemable in The Battle Cats.

 The Burgle Cats

 On 23 February 2021, PONOS Corp announced and released The Burgle Cats, a game where the player gathers a crew of Cats to try and steal from other players' manors while evading various obstacles such as traps and guards.
 The player can also defend and fortify their own manor to ward off other crews and protect their treasure.
+On December 22nd, 2025, the game's servers were shuttled down and it became unplayable.